 We invite you to join us in our effort to build a stronger community for our children by sharing your proposals for a Community Investment award.

-To receive news and updates via email about our Community Investment grant application process, sign up using the "Stay In Touch" form below.
+To receive news and updates via email about our Community Investment grant application process, click the sign up button below.

 How did United Way develop the new Community Investment framework?

 The Community Investment framework represents the result of a yearlong deliberative process that involved listening sessions with agency partners, guidance from our volunteer Community Investment Steering Committee, conversations with other United Ways, and discussion by our Board of Directors.

 Is United Way now only investing in programs that directly serve children?